shabanali-faghani/IUST-HTMLCharDet/README.md

 which was presented in the *[11th Asia Information Retrieval Societies Conference][1]*, in *Brisbane*, *Australia*, *2015*.

 Although we wrote a paper to describe the algorithm, but this tool is not just an academic effort to solve *charset encoding detection* problem for HTML web pages.
-In fact this tool is an **industrial** product which is actively used in a large-scale web crawler,  continuously under a load of over than **1 billion** web pages.
+In fact this tool is an **industrial** product which is now actively used in a large-scale web crawler, under a load of over than **1 billion** web pages.

 ##Precision (quick view)